CodeTile/FluentValidation.Document.Rules/README.md

-A simple tool to interegate your implementaion of FluentValidation and document all the rules Output is as a MarkDown document
+A simple tool to interegate your implementaion of FluentValidation and document all the rules.

+Output is as a MarkDown document